ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 Configuration Menu
 ^^^^^^^^^^^^^^^^^^^

-The configuration Menu presents a list of sub applications which can be invoked to manage various Virtel entities such as lines, terminals, entry points etc.
+The configuration Menu presents a list of sub applications which can be invoked to manage various Virtel components such as lines, terminals, entry points etc.

 |image80|
 *Configuration Menu*

 To invoke a sub-application, press one of the function keys shown in the menu (for example, F1 – Lines).
 To exit from the Configuration Menu and return to the Multi-Session menu, press CLEAR.

-From within the configuration Menu a further set of sub-applications can be accessible by pressing [PA2]
+From within the configuration Menu a further set of sub-applications can be accessed by pressing [PA2]

 .. raw:: latex